Pregnancy Skincare 101: A Step-by-Step Guide

 Postpartum Skincare Considerations

 Your postpartum skincare routine will need adjustments as your hormones shift again.
 Many pregnancy skin changes resolve on their own, but some pigmentation might linger.
 If you're breastfeeding, you'll still need to be cautious with certain ingredients.
-This is when you can gradually reintroduce some previously avoided ingredients, but do so slowly and with guidance from your healthcare provider.
+Now's when you can slowly bring back some of those products you missed, but do so slowly and with guidance from your healthcare provider.
 Your skin might be more sensitive than usual, so gentle products remain your best bet.

 Frequently Asked Questions